Support

 Cookies are also essential for ensuring compliance with privacy regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Here's how cookies help with that:

-• Getting Your Permission: You know those pop-ups or messages you sometimes see when you visit a website, asking if it's okay to use cookies?
+You know those pop-ups or messages you sometimes see when you visit a website, asking if it's okay to use cookies?
 That's because of GDPR and CCPA.
 These laws say that websites have to ask for your permission before they can use certain types of cookies, especially ones that aren't essential for the website to work properly.
-So, cookies help websites get your okay before they start collecting any of your information.
+So, WordPress cookies help websites get your okay before they start collecting any of your information.

 WordPress sites often use cookies to obtain user consent for data processing activities and provide mechanisms for users to manage their cookie preferences.